The8BitTheory/vdc-basic/README.txt

 		Repetition repeats the copy command the defined number of times.
-		Source address keeps increasing continuously, target address is increased by defined amount each repetition Designed for being used with soft-sprites in mind rtv RAM0_SOURCE, VRAM_TARGET, COUNT16	copy from CPU RAM to VDC RAM vtr VRAM_SOURCE, RAM0_TARGET, COUNT16	copy from VDC RAM to CPU RAM vcc RAM0_SOURCE, VRAM_TARGET, COUNT8	copy charset patterns from CPU RAM to VDC RAM, adding eight-byte gaps
+		Source address keeps increasing continuously, target address is increased by defined amount each repetition Designed for being used with soft-sprites in mind vmc VRAM_SOURCE, VRAM_TARGET, COUNT16, REPETITIONS, TARGET-INCR, SOURCE-INCR SOURCE-INCR allows to change how the source address is incremented.
+Can be left out if it's supposed to be the same as COUNT16 rtv RAM0_SOURCE, VRAM_TARGET, COUNT16	copy from CPU RAM to VDC RAM vtr VRAM_SOURCE, RAM0_TARGET, COUNT16	copy from VDC RAM to CPU RAM vcc RAM0_SOURCE, VRAM_TARGET, COUNT8	copy charset patterns from CPU RAM to VDC RAM, adding eight-byte gaps